Lapo’s Non-Alcoholic Negroni Review

 A very good canned answer when bitterness still matters.

-Lapo’s Non-Alcoholic Negroni is a bitter-orange, juniper-led evening can that still feels like a proper aperitif rather than a softened-down imitation.
+Lapo’s Non-Alcoholic Negroni is a bitter-orange, juniper-led evening can that still tastes like a proper aperitif rather than a softened-down imitation.

 Who it suits best